cohere-ai/quick-start-connectors/vectara/README.md

 ## Configuration

-[Vectara](https://vectara.com/) is the trusted GenAI and semantic search platform that provides an easy-to-use API for document indexing and querying for its
+[Vectara](https://vectara.com/) provides an easy-to-use API for document indexing and querying for semantic search.
-RAG-as-a-service platform.

-To get started with Vectara, [sign up](https://console.vectara.com/signup) (if you haven't already) and follow our [quickstart](https://docs.vectara.com/docs/quickstart) guide to create a corpus and an API key.
+To get started with Vectara, [sign up](https://vectara.com/integrations/cohere) (if you haven't already) and follow our [quickstart](https://docs.vectara.com/docs/quickstart) guide to create a corpus and an API key.

 Once you have these, you can provide them as environment variables, which will be used by the Cohere connector: